PersonHood/Personhood/Personhood.md

 `11.
 An unrelated person files a legal claim or makes a citizen's arrest regarding any of the above (10) cases.

   - Is the unrelated person a legitimate complainant?
-  - Does the &quot;next friend doctrine&quot; apply, where the third party is an infant or mentally handicapped  - ...or an unborn legal person?</li>
+  - Does the &quot;next friend doctrine&quot; apply, where the third party is an infant or mentally handicapped  - ...or an unborn legal person?
   - Under what conditions may the potential mother's or potential father's rights be legally overridden or otherwise are subordinate to the unborn?
   - May a law incentivize enforcement and/or involvement of unrelated persons by providing statutory damages?
   - Under what conditions is this considered &quot;vigilantism&quot;, enforcing a law without legal authority?